 You must be born again has been said so many times; does it still have meaning?

 I had a dream last night.
-I was sitting next to a small van, and a black man in uniform pinned up a poster saying "You must be born again."
+I was sitting next to a small van, and a man in uniform pinned up a poster saying, "You must be born again."
 There were crowds of people, but I was only vaguely aware of them.
 Then I heard a voice cry out: "Bernard Preston will now preach on the text."

-'Who me?'
+"Who me?"
 I said turning around to see who spoke.
-'I've nothing prepared,' I gasped, knowing in my heart there was no escape.
+"I've nothing prepared," I gasped, knowing in my heart there was no escape.

 Jesus once said to a deeply religious man, "Nicodemus, you must be born again.
 Otherwise you cannot enter the Kingdom of Heaven."

-But you, is your desire to spend eternity in the Godless place?
-We're really aren't sure whether all the imagery of pools of burning sulphur is to be taken literally, but one thing we do know: It's the place where Jesus won't be.
-God won't be there either.
-And God is love, so love won't be there either.
+But you, is your desire to spend eternity in the godless place?
+We really are not sure whether all the imagery of pools of burning sulphur is to be taken literally, but one thing we do know; it is the place where Jesus won't be.
+God will not be there either.

 You must be born again.